anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 - Deploying a PyScript app does not require much infrastructure - just serving HTML pages.
 No server-side technology!
 - The `pyscript.document` is the object representation of the page's document, to access and manipulate the DOM.
 - `document` API proxies `1:1` its JavaScript counterparts (e.g. `document.querySelector`)
+- PyScript apps work in any browser, independently of the device we are using (e.g. computer, or mobile phone!)